AkshuDev/PHardwareITK/README.md

 2. Modular Design: Includes a variety of specialized toolkits that can be used independently or together.
 3. User-Friendly: Functions are designed to be simple to use, but powerful enough for advanced use cases.
 4. Customizable: With features like custom error classes and extendable file system operations, users can adapt the toolkit to their specific needs.
-5. Comprehensive Documentation: Detailed explanations and examples of how to use each feature.

 ## Installation
 To install PHardwareITK, follow the steps below: